oschonrock/hibp/README.md

 You should see a bunch thread debug output, but no error and  `ls -lh hibp_sample.bin` should show ~5.3M

 #### compile for release and run download: `hibp_download`
-Program will download the currently ~38GB of 1million 30-40kB text files from the api.haveibeenpawned.com It does this using libcurl with curl_multi and 300 parallel requests on a single thread.
+Program will download the currently ~38GB of 1million 30-40kB text files from api.haveibeenpawned.com
+It does this using libcurl with curl_multi and 300 parallel requests on a single thread.
+With a second thread doing the conversion to binary format and writing to disk.

 ```bash